royklo/DeployLanguagePacks/README.md

 - Apply configuration to the system and new user profiles
 - Optionally reboot the system after configuration
 - Rollback to the original language configuration
+- Timezone overwrite possibility that isn't matching with language tag/region

 ## Usage
 ### Parameters